DorsaRoh/Machine-Learning/ML_Interviews/README.md

   - Given given vectors 'v' and 'w', they are linearly independent if and only if the equation `av + bw = 0` has only the trivial solution `a = b = 0`

 **iv.
 [M] Given two sets of vectors `A = {a1, a2, a3, ..., an}` and `B = {b1, b2, b3, ..., bm}`, how do you check that they share the same basis?**

-- A basis is a set of vectors that are:
-  - Linearly independent (i.e. no vector can be made from combinations of the others)
-  - Can generate/create all vectors in the space (span)
-  - Think of it like a coordinate system; you need just enough vectors to reach any point, but no extra/redundant ones (i.e. linearly dependent vectors)

 **v.
 [M] Given `n` vectors, each of `d` dimensions, what is the dimension of their span?**